crewstyle/OlympusZeus/README.md

 That's all to begin working with **Tea TO**

-## If you want to contribute... :)
+### Oh, if you want to contribute... :)

-### GruntJS
+#### GruntJS

-Before begin working with the Tea T.O., you will have to install some usefull tools.
+Before begin working with the Tea TO, you will have to install some usefull tools.
 The first one is [GruntJS](http://gruntjs.com/) with the following command lines:

 ```